 Lush has taken a strong approach to sectors where human rights abuses have been exposed.
-Following reports of child and forced labour in mica supply chains, Lush stopped using the mineral in its products.
-It has also taken a positive approach to palm oil, the production of which has lead to land grabs and abuses of indigenous rights, and received our best rating for its palm oil sourcing.
+Following reports of child and forced labour in mica supply chains, Lush stopped using the mineral in its products and started using synthetic mica, made from natural minerals.

-Lush received Ethical Consumer’s middle rating for Supply Chain Management.
-It took a reasonable approach to addressing difficult issues in the supply chain, for example by providing ethics training to all suppliers.
-However, it actually supply chain policy, outlining expected workers’ rights, was rudimentary as was its auditing and reporting, and its stakeholder engagement was poor.
-It also had operations in Kazhakstan and Russia and owned 75% of a company in Saudi Arabia, as of 2016.
-The company was therefore likely to be paying taxes to the oppressive regimes in these countries.
+In 2019, Lush received Ethical Consumer’s worst rating for Supply Chain Management.
+It took a rudimentary approach to addressing difficult issues in the supply chain, for example, Lush's website stated that it did not employ staff on zero-hour contracts.
+However, its supply chain policy, outlining expected workers’ rights, was poor as was its auditing and reporting and stakeholder engagement.
+It also had a subsidiary in Saudi Arabia and associate undertakings in Russia, Kazakhstan, Thailand and Pakistan.
+These countries all appear on our list of oppressive regimes.

-Unfortunately, Lush’s approach to the environment was not as strong as to other areas.
-Although its environmental reporting demonstrated a good understanding of impacts, it had not set any quantifiable environmental targets for the future, and for this reason received Ethical Consumer’s worst rating.
+This kind of environmental reporting demonstrated Lush's reasonable understanding of their impacts, but unfortunately, it lost out by failing to set any quantifiable environmental targets for the future, and for this reason, Lush received Ethical Consumer’s worst rating for its environmental reporting.

-Lush’s real ethical strength is animal rights.
+Lush’s real ethical strength is in animal rights.
 The company only sells cruelty-free cosmetics.
-Their own products are not tested on animals and they will not buy any ingredient tested on an animals since June 2007.
-The company also does not use suppliers involved in animal testing, and provides training on alternative methods to suppliers.
-The company received Ethical Consumer’s best rating for animal testing.
-It is also vegetarian across the board and in 2016 85% of all year range was certified vegan.
+Their own products are not tested on animals and they will not buy any ingredient tested on animals since June 2007.
+The company also does not use suppliers involved in animal testing and provides training on alternative methods to suppliers.

-It also has strong policies addressing politically controversial behaviour.
+Lush has strong policies addressing politically controversial behaviour.
 It is Fair Tax Mark accredited, demonstrating that it pays its taxes.
-It also did not fund controversial technologies, despite being a sunscreen producer.
-Nanotechnology is ubiquitous in the manufacture of sunscreens.
-However in 2017, Lush contracted Ethical Consumer stating that it did not use nanotechnology in its products.
+It also does not use controversial technologies, despite being a sunscreen producer.
+Nanotechnology is ubiquitous in the manufacture of sunscreens, however in 2017, Lush contacted Ethical Consumer stating that it did not use nanotechnology in its products.